Miquel Salvó

-Miquel Salvó Llambrich (born November 3, 1994) is a Spanish professional basketball player who plays for CB Gran Canaria of the Spanish Liga ACB.
-Standing at 6 ft 9 in (2.05 m), Costa plays as a small forward.
+Miquel Salvó Llambrich (born November 3, 1994) is a Spanish professional basketball player who plays for CB Gran Canaria of the Spanish Primera FEB.
+Standing at 6 ft 9 in (2.05 m), Salvó plays as a small forward.

 Early life and youth career

 Born in Vilanova i la Geltrú, Catalonia, Salvó started playing basketball for local club CB Samà.
 He later joined the youth ranks of FC Barcelona in 2006.
 After leaving the FC Barcelona academy in 2010, he returned to CB Samà, playing his first seasons of senior basketball in regional leagues organized by the Catalan Basketball Federation.

 Professional career

 In 2013, Salvó joined Essor Charleroi, the reserve team of Spirou Charleroi in the Belgian second division.
 While mostly playing for the reserve team, Salvó made his debut for Spirou.

 In 2014, Salvó returned to Catalonia and signed for CB Cornellà, then playing in the Liga EBA.
 In 2015, he joined LEB Plata club CB Tarragona.
 His good performances with Tarragona attracted the attention of Liga ACB clubs such as Bàsquet Manresa, which offered Salvó the opportunity to train with the team and a contract for the 2017-18 season.
 In June 2016, he signed for LEB Oro club Oviedo CB for the 2016-17 season.
 With Oviedo, Salvó won the 2017 Copa Princesa de Asturias and was named the tournament's MVP.
 He also took part in the 2017 playoffs.

 Despite having a previous agreement with Bàsquet Manresa, as the Bages-based team was relegated to the LEB Oro after the 2016-17 ACB season, Salvó was free to sign with other teams.
 In the summer of 2017, he signed a 4 year contract with recently promoted Liga ACB team Gipuzkoa Basket.
 Finally making his debut in the top tier of Spanish basketball, he spent two seasons with Guipzkoa in the Liga ACB.